UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson07/lesson-07-concurrency.rst

 Note that potentially blocking or long-running operations, such as I/O, image processing, and NumPy number crunching, happen outside the GIL.
 Therefore it is only in multithreaded programs that spend a lot of time inside the GIL, interpreting CPython bytecode, that the GIL becomes a bottleneck.
 But: it can still cause performance degradation.

-Not only will threads not help cpu-bound problems, but it can actually make things *worse*, especially on multi-core machines!
+Not only will threads not help cpu-bound problems, they can actually make things *worse*, especially on multi-core machines!

 Python threads do not work well for computationally intensive work.

 Python threads work well if the threads are spending time waiting for something:

- - Database Access
+ - Database Access.
- - Network Access
+ - Network Access.
- - File I/O
+ - File I/O.

-Some alternative Python implementations such as Jython and IronPython have no GIL
+Some alternative Python implementations such as Jython and IronPython have no GIL.

-cPython and PyPy have one
+cPython and PyPy have one.

 More about the gil